VirajBhatPrabhu/Audio-Signal-Processing-HP-Challenge/README.md

 <br>
 <br>
 <h3>The Task</h3>
-<h5>The Challenge is to build a Machine Learning model and code to count the number of Capuchinbird calls within a given clip</h5>
+The Challenge is to build a Machine Learning model and code to count the number of Capuchinbird calls within a given clip